YiMihi/elm-with-jwt/authentication-in-elm-adding-authentication.md

 Finally, we're going to replace some of our `update` returns with the `setStorageHelper` and use the `removeStorage` command for logging out.
 This helper will return the tuple that our `update` function expects from all branches so we won't have to worry about type mismatches.

 We will call `setStorageHelper` and pass the model updates that we want to propagate to the app and save to local storage.
-We're saving the model to storage when the user is successfully granted a token and when they get a protected quote. `GetTokenSuccess` will now also clear the password and error message; there is no reason to save these to storage.
+We're saving the model to storage when the user is successfully granted a token and when they get a protected quote.
 On logout, we'll remove the `localStorage` `model` item.

 Now when we authenticate, local storage will keep our data so when we refresh or come back later, we won't lose our login state.